Quinnca77/Noqturne/README.md

 > I recommend downloading the one from `yt-dlp` themselves, since they mention it works better with their software.

 That being said, I will also only specify installation instructions for the `yt-dlp` ffmpeg build.
 Navigate to their releases and download the zip file applicable to your Windows machine
 (when in doubt, just pick the one that has both "win" and "64" in there).
-Unzip this zip file *anywhere* on your machine, but be sure to remember where you did because this will be important in the next step.
+Unzip this zip file somewhere on your device and open the `bin` folder.
+Copy the executable files within to the source directory of the auto-tagger project.

-Now, add the `bin` folder from the just unzipped files to your PATH environment variable.
-This can be done by pressing Windows + Start and typing "path".
-You will see something about editing system environment variables.
-Click on it, and then click on `Environment variables...`.
-Here, edit your PATH variable by clicking on it and pressing `Edit...` and then `New`.
-This will open a textbox.
-In this textbox, you type the filepath to the bin folder of the ffmpeg build.
-Afterwards, press OK on all opened windows.

 Now you're done installing and ready to use this application!